russoedu/LegisCrawler.br/readme.md

-#LegiScrap
+#LegisCrawler

 Brazilian legislation scraper

 ##About
-LegiScrap was created to organize Brazilian legislation and create a comprehensive API to get it.
+LegisCrawler was created to organize Brazilian legislation and create a comprehensive API to get it.

 ##Configuration

 ###Database

-The scrap gets the data and can be stored in files or on Mongo DB.
+The crawler gets the data and can be stored in files or on Mongo DB.
 Choose on of these options in the config/db/type.

 ##Debugging
-LegiScrap uses (debug)[https://github.com/visionmedia/debug] for debugging.
+LegisCrawler uses (debug)[https://github.com/visionmedia/debug] for debugging.

 To debug the scrap utility, run: